gruntjs/grunt-contrib-coffee/README.md

 }
 ```

-For more examples on how to use the `expand` API shown in the `glob_to_multiple` example, see "Building the files object dynamically" in the grunt wiki entry [Configuring Tasks](http://gruntjs.com/configuring-tasks).
+For more examples on how to use the `expand` API to manipulate the default dynamic path construction in the `glob_to_multiple` examples, see "Building the files object dynamically" in the grunt wiki entry [Configuring Tasks](http://gruntjs.com/configuring-tasks).

 ## Release History